 When the labour is taking longer than expected, it is called delay in labour.
 It can happen at any stage of labour.
 You should be offered support and pain relief, and be advised to move around or change position.
 You may need to be transferred to an obstetric unit if you are at home or in a midwife-led unit, so that extra care is on hand if needed.
 Sometimes it is recommended that the labour or birth be speeded up if there is a chance that the delay may cause problems for you or your baby.

 If your labour is slow, your doctor and midwife will want to think about the possible causes.
 It may be that your womb (uterus) is not contracting as efficiently as it should, or that your muscles are becoming tired.
 It is also possible that your baby is too big or in a slightly awkward position, and your womb is finding it difficult to move your baby down through your pelvis.

 If the first stage of labour is slow, your midwife or doctor may suggest breaking your waters if they haven't broken already.
 This may make your contractions stronger and more painful, and may speed things up.

 You may also be offered a drip with oxytocin (a medication that makes your contractions stronger).
 This will also tend to speed things up but also to make contractions more painful.
 You should also be offered an epidural, and electronic monitoring will be recommended.

-If the first stage is extremely slow, or your baby is in a difficult position, or seems not to be moving down through your pelvis, your midwife and doctor will need to consider whether labour is slow because the womb is tired, or because it is proving too difficult for the baby to be born vaginally, in which case you might be advised to consider an operative delivery (caesarean section).
+If the first stage is extremely slow, or your baby is in a difficult position, or seems not to be moving down through your pelvis, your midwife and doctor will need to consider whether labour is slow because the womb is tired, or because it is proving too difficult for the baby to be delivered vaginally, in which case you might be advised to consider an operative delivery like a caesarean section (C-section).